rikulo/rikulo-docs/Views/Fundamentals/UI_Overview.md

 ##Show View on the Screen

+###Attach to `mainView`

-To show a view on the screen, you have to attach it to one of the hierarchy trees belonging to [the current activity](../Activity.md).
+When a view is instantiated, it is just like any ordinary object and has no effect on the user interface.
+To show a view on the screen, you can add it to a node of the main view (`mainView`) of [the current activity](../Activity.md).
 For example,

     activity.mainView.addChild(new TextView.html("<h1>Impacts</h1>")); //attach to mainView

+> `activity` is a global variable referencing to the current activity.

+To know if a view is attached to the screen, you can check the `inDocument` property.

+    if (view.inDocument) //the view is attached (and then accessible by the user) doSomething();

+> Notice that we interchangeablely use *screen* and *document* to represent the same thing: the visual area of the device that the user interact with.

+> Also notice that when Activity's `onCreate_` is called, `mainView` is *not* attached to the screen yet.
+You have to wait until another callback named `onMount_` is called.

+To remove a view from displaying on the screen, you can detach it by use of `removeFromParent`, if it has a parent.

+    view.removeFromParent(); //detach the given view from the hierarchy tree

+You can also replace the whole main view with a hierarchy of tree too.
+Furthermore, the previous main view will be detached.

+    activity.mainView = fooView; //replace the current mainView with fooView

+###Attach to a dialog of the current activity

+In additions to the main view, you can make a view (more precisely, a hierarchy tree) to be a dialog of the current activity:

+    View fooDialog = new View();
+    fooDialog.addChild(new TextView("A dialog sample"));
-    activity.mainView = fooView; //replace the current mainView with fooView activity.addDialog(fooDialog); //attach fooDialog as a dialog shown on top of mainView
+    activity.addDialog(fooDialog); //make fooDialog as a dialog shown on top of mainView

+After called, `fooDialog` will be attached to the screen, and it will be shown on top of `mainView`.
+Since it is attached, any child added to it will be attached too.

+    fooDialog.addChild(new TextView('Also attached to the screen'));

+To remove a dialog, you can invoke the `removeDialog` method.
+The last added dialog will be detached.

+    activity.removeDialog(); //detach the last added dialog

 > [Activity](http://rikulo.org/api/_/app/Activity.html) has one main view, `mainView`, and any number of dialogs.
 The last added dialog will be displayed on top of the main view and other dialogs.
 For more information, please refer to [the Activity chapter](../Activity.md) for details.

-To remove a view from displaying on the screen, you can detach it by use of `removeFromParent`.

-    view.removeFromParent(); //detach the given view from the hierarchy tree activity.removeDialog(); //detach the last added dialog

-To know if a view is attached to the screen, you can check the `inDocument` property.

-    if (view.inDocument) //the view is attached
-      doSomething();

-> Notice that we interchangeablely use *screen* and *document* to represent the same thing: the visual area of the device that the user interact with.

 ##Position